heroku/devcenter-java/README.md

 ## Store your app in Git

+#### If you have cloned the repository from GitHub already (called devcenter-java/), you don't have to initialize an empty instance.
+Instead, add it to be committed by typing the following command and continue reading by "Deploy to Heroku".
+    $ git add devcenter-java/
+    $ git status
+    $ git commit -m "first commit"

 We now have the three major components of our app: build configuration and dependencies in `pom.xml`, process types in `Procfile`, and our application source in `src/main/java/HelloWorld.java`.
 Let's put it into Git:

     :::term